Ernie Perez: Director of Educational Technology

 Amod Lele: Lead Educational Technologist

 Amod Lele helps faculty navigate a wide array of technologies for use in their classes and professional life.
-His specializations include e-Portfolio, WordPress, Google Apps and NVivo.
-He also runs the educational technology blog to share BU faculty innovations.
-He holds a PhD from Harvard in religious studies and has eight years of college and university teaching experience.
-As a life-long learner Amod also earned an M.S. degree in Computer Science from Metropolitan College in 2016.
-He has always loved working with information technology and is excited to combine the two fields.
-In his spare time, he writes a weekly updated blog on cross-cultural philosophy.
+He leads and manages a team of educational technologists and has been a part of BU’s Educational Technology team for more than eight years.
+Amod is interested in the use and promotion of open educational resources (OER) in higher education.
+He holds a PhD from Harvard University in religious studies and has almost ten years of college and university teaching experience.
+He regularly teaches a course on Indian philosophy in the CAS philosophy department.
+As a lifelong learner, Amod also earned an M.S. degree in Computer Science from Metropolitan College in 2016.
+In his spare time, he publishes scholarly articles on Buddhist ethics and writes a biweekly updated blog on cross-cultural philosophy.

 Chihsun Chiu: Educational Technologist

 Chihsun Chiu (錡熏邱 Pinyin: qí xūn qiū), helps faculty get the best results out of the Learning Management System, Blackboard Learn.
 Her specialization includes the LMS, but also instructional design, and all other technologies that touch the LMS.
 She holds a Ph.D. in Educational Technology with a Minor in Instructional Design from the University of Kansas, a Master of Arts degree in Digital Storytelling Media from Ball State University, and a B.A. in Radio, Television and Film from Shih Hsin University in Taipei, Taiwan.
 Chihsun’s doctoral dissertation elaborated on designing online instruction for students with learning disabilities and other struggling learners.

 Damon Carlson: Educational Technologist